kdm9/dna-proto-workflow/docs/source/index.rst

 De-Novo Analysis
 ~~~~~~~~~~~~~~~~

 **denovo** can be used to check the relatedness of *sequencing runs* and/or *samples* without the use of any reference genome.
 It will perform a comparative analysis based on kmers on the raw data and output distance matrices.
 We recommend performing a de-novo analysis at the very start of every project at the “sequencing run”-level prior to any merging of runs into samples.
-This can help to detect mix-ups and mislabels and is achieved by providing unique names for each sequencing run in the sample column of ``metadata/sample2runlib.csv``.
-De-novo analysis is invoked by calling “``rules.denovo.input``” by uncommenting the respective line in the Snakefile (and only this line).
+This can help to detect mix-ups and mislabels.
+Run-level clustering is achieved by providing unique names for each sequencing run in the sample column of ``metadata/sample2runlib.csv``.
+De-novo analysis is invoked by calling “``rules.denovo.input``” (Uncomment the respective line in the Snakefile, and only this line).
 Pay attention to maintain the indentation.

 ::